namahaz/reem-day/content/index.md

 ## The Soul Of My Soul. —KN

 On November 24th, 2023, an unnanounced Israeli airstrike hit the home of Khaled Nabhan with his children and grandchildren inside.
-Lying beside their mom, siblings Reem Ali Badwan (aged 3) and Tarek (aged 5) were trapped and later under rubble.
-Her last days under the Israeli blockade and onslaught were ones of struggle and deprivation.
+Lying beside their mother Maysa, siblings Reem Ali Badwan (aged 3) and Tarek (aged 5) were trapped alive under the rubble before they died.
+Like others, their last days under Israeli blockade and onslaught were days of struggle and deprivation.

 <div class="row">